cplett/cplett.github.io/page/xtb/3-geometry-optimization.md

 </div>

 You can monitor the structural changes during the geometry optimization by visualizing the `xtbopt.log` file, which can be opened directly with, for example, `molden xtbopt.log`.
-The maximum number of geometry optimization cycles is determined automatically at runtime, with a maximum of 10,000 cycles.
-This limit can be adjusted using the `--cycles <INTEGER>` flag.
+The maximum number of geometry optimization cycles is determined automatically at runtime.
+If the number of cycles is still not enough, it can manually be adjusted using the `--cycles <INTEGER>` flag.
 The threshold for converging the geometry optimization can be set by providing a level after the optimization flag (`--opt <level>`).
+The default level is sufficient for many screening applications, but if the **xtb** structures should be used for property computations, it might be a good idea to increase the thresholds to, *e.g.*, `tight`.
 For more information on the available optimization levels and their default values, refer to the [documentation](https://xtb-docs.readthedocs.io/en/latest/optimization.html).